Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisModelingKerasWithCNTKBackend.md

 In this guide, we show how to build a sequential model which is a linear stack of layers.
 The model consists of the following types of layers:

 6.1.
-Embedding layer that transforms words into their corresponding word embeddings.
+Embedding layer: This layer transforms words into their corresponding word embeddings.
 The weights of the Embedding layer are of the shape (vocabulary_size, embedding_dimension).

 6.2.
-Dropout layer that includes regularization, which aims to reduce the complexity of the model with the goal to prevent overfitting.
+Dropout layer: This layer includes regularization, which aims to reduce the complexity of the model with the goal to prevent overfitting.

 6.3.
-ID Convolution layer.
-This layer creates a convolution kernel that is convolved with the layer input over a single spatial (or temporal) dimension to produce a tensor of outputs.
+ID Convolution layer: This layer creates a convolution kernel that is convolved with the layer input over a single spatial (or temporal) dimension to produce a tensor of outputs.

 6.4.
-Activation layer that applies an activation function to a layer.
+Activation layer: applies an activation function to a layer.

 6.5.
 Global max pooling layer